puthurr/tika-fork/README.md

 Main contact : [puthurr@gmail.com](mailto:puthurr@gmail.com)

-## Tika project

-This project doesn't contain all Tika projects modules, only those necessary to run a tika server.
+This project contains all Tika projects modules.

-The tika server includes PDFBOX [additional components](https://pdfbox.apache.org/2.0/dependencies.html#optional-components).
-See tika-server pom.xml for actual dependencies.

-## Added Features Set
+# Tika Parsers

-### Embedded Resources Naming consistency for Office and PDF
+## Embedded Resources Naming consistency for Office and PDF

 Extracting the embedded images of any document is a great feature.
 We implement a consistent images numbering format to identify quickly which page or slide a specific was referenced.